ISAITB/docs-tdl/source/constructs/index.rst

     @invert~ no~ A boolean flag determining whether the step's result should be inverted (default is "false").
 Setting to "true" will expect a validation failure to complete the step as a success.
     @level~ no~ The severity level to be considered when this step fails validation.
 Can be set to ``ERROR`` (the default) or ``WARNING``, or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
 See :ref:`tdl-steps-common-level` for further details.
     @output~ no~ A string value determining the name of the variable to be set with the output of the step (if any).
 If this is not set the output is displayed but is not recorded in the test session context.
+    @skipped~ no~ A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
     @stopOnError~ no~ A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`. config~ no~ Zero or more elements to provide configuration for the validation.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. documentation~ no~ Rich text content that provides further information on the current step.